 Prof. Imraan Coovadia is a writer and scholar who has been director of the University of Cape Town’s Centre for Creative Writing since 2011.
-His novels include Tales of a Metric System (2014), The Institute for Taxi Poetry (2012), which won the M-Net Prize, and High Low In-between (2009), winner of the Sunday Times Fiction Prize and University of Johannesburg English Literary Award.
+His novels include The Poisoners: On South Africa's Toxic Past (2021), Tales of a Metric System (2014), The Institute for Taxi Poetry (2012), which won the M-Net Prize, and High Low In-between (2009), winner of the Sunday Times Fiction Prize and University of Johannesburg English Literary Award.

 Coovadia’s collection of essays, Transformations (2012), won the South African Literary Award for Creative Non-Fiction.
 He has also published a scholarly monograph with Palgrave, Authority and Authorship in V.S.
 Naipaul (2009).